lukechampine/ply/README.md

 max(1, min(2, 3)) // known at compile time; compiles to 2
 ```

-It is also possible to perform compile-time evaluation on certain literals.
+In theory, it is also possible to perform compile-time evaluation on certain
+literals.
 For example:

 ```go
 []int{1, 2, 3}.contains(3) // compile to true?